WilliamKWusik/Wusik-SPX/README.md

 .WSPX Engine Support
 - Multi layer presets.
 Each layer has a link to a Sound that has its own set of sub-sounds, or Sound Files and all the below features per layer;
-- ADSR AMP and Filter Envelope;
+- ADSR AMP and Filter Envelope with Clipping;
 - 2 LFOs;
 - Sequencer with any number of steps;
 - ARP with Glissando option;